Live Insect Galleries

-Location: Butterfly Conservatory September 25, 2017 – January 7, 2018 Discover thousands of freely flying butterflies in the Butterfly Conservatory, including a special exhibition of Butterflies of India & South Asia.
-See them flying for a limited time: September 25th through to January 7th, 2018.
+A special exhibition of Butterflies of India & South Asia.
 Butterflies to look for include the Lime Swallowtail (Papilio demoleus), the Blue Clipper (Parthenos sylvia), the Malay Cruiser (Vindula dejone), and many more.
-This special exhibition of free flying Indian and South Asian butterflies is in conjuntion with Ornamenting the Ordinary: Crafts of South Asia, a travelling exhibit from the Royal Ontario Museum, on display in the galleries.
-CLICK HERE for a guide to Butterflies of India & South Asia
+This special exhibition of free flying Indian and South Asian butterflies is in conjunction with Ornamenting the Ordinary: Crafts of South Asia, a travelling exhibit from the Royal Ontario Museum, on display in the galleries.
+CLICK HERE for a guide to Butterflies of India & South Asia.

 Ornamenting the Ordinary: Crafts of South Asia, on loan from the Royal Ontario Museum

-Location: Galleries September 25, 2017 – January 7, 2018 On loan from the Royal Ontario Museum, Ornamenting the Ordinary: Crafts of South Asia showcases the artistic styles, craftsmanship, and craft traditions of South Asia’s many culturally diverse regions.
+On loan from the Royal Ontario Museum, Ornamenting the Ordinary: Crafts of South Asia showcases the artistic styles, craftsmanship, and craft traditions of South Asia’s many culturally diverse regions.
 This newest addition to the roster of travelling exhibitions also explores the interaction between South Asia and the rest of the world, and how this interaction affected the craft industries.
-This travelling exhibit can be seen in conjunction with Butterflies of India & South Asia, flying in our Conservatory September 25, 2017 through to January 7, 2018.

 Egypt: Gift of the Nile, on loan from the Royal Ontario Museum

-Location: Galleries May 1, 2017 – September 15, 2017 On loan from the Royal Ontario Museum, Egypt: Gift of the Nile explores the many fascinating advancements of ancient Egyptian civilization.
+On loan from the Royal Ontario Museum, Egypt: Gift of the Nile explores the many fascinating advancements of ancient Egyptian civilization.
 Ancient Egyptians developed sophisticated forms of government and religion and had a rich tradition of art, architecture and literature that endured for thousands of years.
 Included in this exhibition is the mummy-case of Djedmaatesankh (c.
 850 B.C.), as well as dozens of ancient Egyptian tools, adornments and other artifacts.
-This travelling exhibit can be seen in conjunction with Butterflies of Egypt and East Africa a special exhibition of thousands of free flying butterflies from Egypt and East Africa.
-See them in the Butterfly Conservatory from May 1st through to September 15th, 2017.

-Location: Butterfly and Moth Gallery November 1, 2016 – April 30, 2017 This collection includes images chosen from Lichens of North America written by Dr. Irwin M. Brodo of The Canadian Museum of Nature.
+This collection includes images chosen from Lichens of North America written by Dr. Irwin M. Brodo of The Canadian Museum of Nature.
 The photos, taken by his co-authors Stephen and Sylvia Duran Sharnoff, are akin to modern art, showing the wide range of colour and form seen in lichen.
 The exhibit also contains a variety of lichen specimens, a touch table for kids, and a collection showcasing the interesting ways in which human cultures have used lichens in perfumes, poisons, dyes and traditional medicine.
-Image: Crustose lichens on shale © Stephen and Sylvia Duran Sharnoff
+Image: Crustose lichens on shale © Stephen and Sylvia Duran Sharnoff.

 Landscapes of Biodiversity – presented by The Roberta Bondar Foundation

-Location: Butterfly and Moth Gallery May 4th – October 31, 2016 This collection includes 23 fine art photographic images by Dr. Roberta Bondar, Canada’s first woman astronaut and the world’s first neurologist in space.
+This collection includes 23 fine art photographic images by Dr. Roberta Bondar, Canada’s first woman astronaut and the world’s first neurologist in space.
 Dr. Bondar is the only astronaut to use fine art photography to explore and reveal Earth’s natural environment from the surface.
 Presented by The Roberta Bondar Foundation, Landscapes of Biodiversity represents six biomes – Lakes and Rivers, Wetlands, Forests, Grasslands, Ice Across and Tundra biomes.
-Click here for an artist’s statement and more information about The Roberta Bondar Foundation >

 Listen to the Night: Bats of Ontario